TheOdinProject/curriculum/ruby_programming/intermediate_ruby/oop_project.md

 </div>

 ### Student Solutions
-Send us your solution so we can show others!
-Submit a link to the Github repo with your files in it here using any of the methods listed on the [contributing page](http://github.com/TheOdinProject/curriculum/blob/master/contributing.md).
-Please include your partner's github handle somewhere in the description if they would like attribution.
+Submit a link below to this [file](https://github.com/TheOdinProject/ruby_course/blob/master/ruby_programming/intermediate_ruby/oop_project.md) on the ruby course github repo with your files in it by using a pull request.
+See the section on [Contributing](http://github.com/TheOdinProject/curriculum/blob/master/contributing.md) for how.

 * Add your solution below this line!
 * [Bruno Parga's solution](https://github.com/brunoparga/odinproject/tree/master/Ruby/tictactoe)